Claude François: International career

 He performed an international career mostly in Belgium and Switzerland, but also in Italy, Spain, England and Canada.
 In 1976, his song "Le Telephone Pleure" ("Tears on the Telephone") reached No. 35 in the UK Singles Chart.
 On 16 January 1978, he performed, for the first time for a French singer, a gala at the Royal Albert Hall in London to an audience of 6000.

 Death

 After recording a television special at Leysin for the BBC on 10 March 1978, François returned to his Paris apartment at 46 Boulevard Exelmans.
 He was due to appear on Les Rendez-vous du Dimanche with Michel Drucker.
-While preparing for a bath, François attempted to straighten a lightbulb in his bathroom lamp, causing him to receive a severe electric shock.
+While preparing for a bath, François attempted to straighten a lightbulb in his bathroom lamp, causing him to receive a severe electric shock, which triggered pulmonary edema.
 He died in his apartment.

 His body was buried in the village of Dannemois, in the Essonne department (about 55 km south of Paris), near which Claude François owned a house where he spent his weekends.